danthegoodman1/Percolators/cql/README.md

 This can be set with `Transaction.SetIsolationLevel()`, default `Snapshot`.
 Once explicitly declared as `Snapshot`, it cannot be further reduced to `ReadRepeatable`.

+This means that commits are slightly faster, because there is one less round of selecting a record for every write intent.

 ## Transaction records

 This process uses the same format as TiKV's implementation